DworkinLab/episodicSequenceData/Run Through - Episodic.md

 which can be seen with BWA below (which is edited for BWA

+For this run: most of 3R not done (the _2 was killed).
+	- means the X failed as well
+	- move to own dir in that one and rerun script with changed dir call.

 Will need to rename .csv files; will have 50 .csv files to combine later as well....

 should have removed all intermediate things at the end again.. but oh well